nathan-alden-sr/aspnet-6-bootstrap/README.md

 - Run the `run-postgresql.ps1` script (see [Scripts](#scripts))
 - Run the `run-seq.ps1` script (see [Scripts](#scripts))
 - Run the `add-postgresql-connection-string.ps1` script (see [Scripts](#scripts))
   - Be sure to run the script twice: once with `-Project Api` and once with `-Project ScheduledTasks`

 ## Notable features

 ### Custom fluent result API

-Microsoft inexplicably does not implement `IActionResult` for every HTTP status code.
-Additionally, developers sometimes want to implement "response body envelopes" where all response bodies follow a certain JSON schema.
-I implemented response body envelopes with the `StandardJsonResult` and `StandardJsonResult<TData>` classes.
-A fluent API makes it easy to compose these response body envelopes.
-See the [`HealthController`](source/Api/Controllers/Health/HealthController.cs) class for an example.
-The full set of helper methods can be found in [Result.cs](source/Api/Results/Result.cs).
+A common need is to wrap all responses in a response body envelope.
+This is simple enough within controller action methods but gets more challenging outside of controller contexts (e.g., validation filters and unhandled exception handlers).
+Additionally, Microsoft inexplicably does not implement `IActionResult` for every HTTP status code.

+I wrote a complete replacement for Microsoft's controller helper methods like `Ok()` that I call _actions_.
+With a simple fluent interface, you can construct an enveloped response.
+For action methods, use the `ActionResult` class (see [`HealthController`](source/Api/Controllers/Health/HealthController.cs)).
+For outside of controller contexts where you only have `HttpContext`, use the `HttpResult` class (see [`HealthController`](source/Api/ExceptionHandlers/UnhandledExceptionHandler.cs)).

 ### Swashbuckle customizations